Metrics quickstart

 kubewarden_policy_evaluations_total

-.
-We will see that the number of evaluations will grow over
+You see that the number of evaluations grows over

-time as we produce more requests that go through the policy.
+time as more requests go through the policy.

 Accessing Grafana

-We can forward the Grafana service so we can easily access it.
+You can forward the Grafana service so you can access it.

 kubectl port-forward -n prometheus --address 0.0.0.0 svc/prometheus-grafana 8080:80